xacaciax/acacia-readme/README.md

 ### What is this?

-This is a document that is a constant work in progress.
+This document is a constant work in progress.
 The purpose of this document is not to replace getting to know me but rather to accelarate your understanding of who I am and how I work in order to faciliate our collaboration!

 ### My Philosophy
 ... or, _mantras I live by_